Families of Eliahou semigroups linked to Farey intervals: Introduction

 The first Eliahou semigroups, namely~$\langle14,22,23\rangle_{56}$, $\langle16,25,26\rangle_{64}$, $\langle17,26,28\rangle_{68}$, $\langle17,27,28\rangle_{68}$ and~$\langle18,28,29\rangle_{72}$, were discovered by Fromentin by an exhaustive search of all semigroups with~$g\le60$.
 This search was later expanded to reach semigroups with~$g\le 100$ \cite{bras-amoros-rodriguez,fromentin-hivert,bras-amoros,delgado-eliahou-fromentin,delgado-trimming}.
 These searches are based on an exploration of the \emph{numerical semigroup tree}, described in \cite{rosales-garcia-sanchez}.
 Delgado \cite{delgado}, Eliahou and Fromentin \cite{eliahou-fromentin}, Almirón and Moyano-Fernández \cite{almiron-moyano-fernandez} and Bras-Amorós \cite{bras-amoros} describe several infinite families of Eliahou semigroups; notably, they show that there exist semigroups with~$E$ taking an arbitary value in~$\mathbb Z$.

-For this work, we computed Eliahou semigroups up to conductor~$320$ (which includes all semigroups with genus up to~$160$) using a variant of Bras-Amorós's seeds algorithm \cite{bras-amoros-fernandez,bras-amoros}.
+For this work, we computed Eliahou semigroups up to conductor~$320$ (which includes all semigroups with genus up to~$160$, but also some semigroups with genus as high as~$307$) using a variant of Bras-Amorós's seeds algorithm \cite{bras-amoros-fernandez,bras-amoros}.
 This yielded~$17064$ semigroups, all satisfying the Wilf conjecture.
 Unfortunately, proving that the list is complete depends on a conjecture that we believe to be true, at least in our context, but have been unable to prove.